The Atomic Submarine: Production

+Producer Alex Gordon had just left AIP after a dispute over casting Audrey Totter in Jet Attack.
+He sold his next film Life in Danger to Allied Artists.
+Steve Broidy of Allied agreed to provie 60% of the budget for Atomic Submarine if Gordon could find the remainder.
+Gordon had registered the title in August 1958.

+Gordon wanted John Agar to play the lead but only had $1,500 and Agar would not reduce his price.
+The producer says Steve Brody insisted on a monster and that there was Navy co-operation.

-Principal photography for The Atomic Submarine took place from mid-June to early July 1959.
+Principal photography for The Atomic Submarine started 18 June 1959 and took six days.
 Stock footage of submarines and ship explosions were interspersed with other shots.

 Reception

 Film historian Paul Meehan considered The Atomic Submarine as "something of a departure from the usual saucer movie formula".
 Reviewer David Blakeslee, in a later assessment, commented that "once you get past the wooden acting, creaky scripts, stilted narration, corny humor, low-budget props, and sheer implausibility of The Atomic Submarines story line, you'll find themes and ideas worth pondering a bit longer than it takes to laugh away at the non-stop unraveling of sci-fi B-movie conventions".
 Chief among the unusual elements is "a headier-than-expected socio-political debate between a young principled pacifist and the career military man and WWII veteran sub captain over the merits of war and peace".

 Related films

 Two later science fiction films also "starred" nuclear submarines: the USOS Seaview in Irwin Allen's Voyage to the Bottom of the Sea (1961) and the submarine Atragon in the Japanese film Atragon (1963).
 In all three, a high-tech nuclear submarine of the near-future travels to the deepest part of the ocean to save the Earth from destruction.

 Actor Arthur Franz, who played Holloway in The Atomic Submarine, guest-starred five years later on an episode of Irwin Allen's 1964 submarine TV series Voyage to the Bottom of the Sea.